NixOS/nix/doc/manual/src/protocols/flake-schemas.md

 Leaf nodes can have the following attributes:

 * `derivation`: The main derivation of this node, if any.
+It must evaluate for `nix flake check` and `nix flake show` to succeed.

 * `evalChecks`: An attribute set of Boolean values, used by `nix flake check`.
 Each attribute must evaluate to `true`.